-14.1.
+15.1.
 The e-commerce business

-On June 2, 2016 the Company closed a transaction for the purchase of an e-commerce business from Buy2 Networks Ltd. This business is currently operated by Azrieli E-Commerce (formerly Netex New Media Ltd.).
+On June 2, 2016 the Company closed a transaction for acquisition of an e-commerce business from Buy2 Networks Ltd. This business is currently operated by Azrieli E-Commerce Ltd. (formerly Netex New Media Ltd.).

-This company has been operating an e-commerce website since 2010, which until February 2017operated under the brand name "Buy2".
-As of February 2017, this website was re-launched by Azrieli E-Commerce under the brand name "Azrieli.com" at the address www.azrieli.com ("Azrieli.com" or the "E-Commerce Website")
+This company has been operating an e-commerce website since 2010, which operated until February 2017 under the brand name "Buy2".
+As of February 2017, this website was re-launched by Azrieli E-Commerce under the brand name "Azrieli.com" at www.azrieli.com ("Azrieli.com" or the "E-Commerce Website")

-Azrieli.com offers internet users a range of products and services, which are supplied by various businesses of various areas, including electricity and electronics, fashion, home and garden, parents and children, and more.
-Furthermore, the E-Commerce Website grants internet users benefits that vary from time to time, including free shipping and express deliveries to the customer's home and payment in installments.
+Azrieli.com offers internet users a range of products and services, which are supplied by various business establishments in various lines of business, including home appliances and electronics, fashion, home and garden, parents and children, and more.
+Furthermore, internet users benefit from offers that vary from time to time on the E-Commerce Website, including free shipping and express deliveries to the customer's home and payment in installments.

-Azrieli.com facilitates a comprehensive solution of online marketing and sale for businesses that seek to sell products and services at Azrieli.com, including the storage of products in a central logistics center, the sale, supply and distribution of products to the customer's home, through third parties.
-Azrieli E-Commerce works on the development of long-term relations and work interfaces with the businesses active on Azrieli.com, aiming to retain and increase the cooperation.
-Alongside the sale of the businesses' products, Azrieli E-Commerce selectively purchases products it sells on the E-Commerce Website and supplies such products to customers by means of third parties.
+Azrieli.com offers businesses that seek to sell products and services on the website a comprehensive solution for online marketing and sale, including the storage of products in a central logistics center, sale, supply and distribution of products to the customer's home, through third parties.
+Azrieli E-Commerce is working to develop long-term relations and work interfaces with the business establishments that use Azrieli.com, aiming to maintain and enhance the collaboration.
+Along with the sale of the business establishments' products, Azrieli E-Commerce makes a selective purchase of products that it sells on the E-Commerce Website and supplies to customers via third parties.